 If inline payload analysis is enabled, this action sends traffic to the destination web server and the downloaded response is scanned for malware and other threats.
 If a threat is detected, ETP applies the action according to the malware, phishing, or command and control (C&C) threat type.

-This action is available for custom lists, file sharing and risky domains.
+This action is available for custom block lists and risky threat categories.
 It is also available for the Default Action that can be configured in the application and visibility control (AVC) feature.
 This action is not available for a threat category.
-For more information on file sharing or risky domains, see Risky domains and file sharing domains.
 For more information on AVC, see Application visibility and control.